Arab Revolt: Background

 The rise of nationalism in the Ottoman Empire dates from at least 1821.
-Arab nationalism has its roots in the Mashriq (the Arab lands east of Egypt), particularly in countries of the Levant.
+Arab nationalism has its roots in the Mashriq, the Arab lands east of Egypt, particularly in countries of the Levant.
 The political orientation of Arab nationalists before World War I was generally moderate.
 Their demands were of a reformist nature and generally limited to autonomy, a greater use of Arabic in education and changes in peacetime conscription in the Ottoman Empire to allow Arab conscripts local service in the Ottoman army.

 The Young Turk Revolution began on 3 July 1908 and quickly spread throughout the empire.
 As a result, Sultan Abdul Hamid II was forced to announce the restoration of the 1876 constitution and the reconvening of the Ottoman parliament.
 The period is known as the Second Constitutional Era.
 In the 1908 elections, the Young Turks' Committee of Union and Progress (CUP) managed to gain the upper hand against the Liberal Union, led by Sultanzade Sabahaddin.
 The new parliament had 142 Turks, 60 Arabs, 25 Albanians, 23 Greeks, 12 Armenians (including four Dashnaks and two Hunchaks), five Jews, four Bulgarians, three Serbs and one Vlach.

-The CUP now gave more emphasis to centralisation and a modernisation.
+The CUP now gave more emphasis to centralisation and modernisation.
 It preached a message that was a mixture of pan-Islamism, Ottomanism, and pan-Turkism, which was adjusted as the conditions warranted.
 At heart, the CUP were Turkish nationalists who wanted to see the Turks as the dominant group within the Ottoman Empire, which antagonised Arab leaders and prompted them to think in similarly nationalistic terms.

 Arab members of the parliament supported the countercoup of 1909, which aimed to dismantle the constitutional system and to restore the absolute monarchy of Sultan Abdul Hamid II.
-The dethroned sultan attempted to restore the Ottoman Caliphate by putting an end to the secular policies of the Young Turks, but he was, in turn, driven away to exile in Selanik by the 31 March Incident in which the Young Turks defeated the countercoup, and he was eventually replaced by his brother Mehmed V.
+The dethroned sultan attempted to restore the Ottoman Caliphate by putting an end to the secular policies of the Young Turks.
+He was driven away to exile in Selanik by the 31 March Incident, in which the Young Turks defeated the countercoup.
+He was eventually replaced by his brother Mehmed V.

 In 1913, intellectuals and politicians from the Mashriq met in Paris at the First Arab Congress.
 They produced a set of demands for greater autonomy and equality within the Ottoman Empire, including for elementary and secondary education in Arab lands to be delivered in Arabic, for peacetime Arab conscripts to the Ottoman army to serve near their home region and for at least three Arab ministers in the Ottoman cabinet.